tardate/LittleArduinoProjects/Kraft/RAF/Typhoon/README.md

 * 3V battery power supply with switch
 * RGB fast flashing 5mm LEDs with 100Ω current-limiting resistor
     * the RGB LEDs run a fast animation sequence
     * by having two in parallel for each rocket, the effects are randomized somewhat
     * a better effect could probably be achieved with red fast flash LEDs or custom flashing circuitry but since I had some of these RGB fast flash LEDs on hand I went with those - the effect is not bad despite some of the colours not being that authentic
 * a simple high-side current control circuit for the motor with variable resistor for some degree of speed control.
 The current-control approach is smoother than PWM, however it does sacrifice torque at "lower speeds".

-Since the moter control is high-side, only 3 wires are needed to connect to the project: ground; LED power; motor power.
+Since the motor control is high-side, only 3 wires are needed to connect to the project: ground; LED power; motor power.

 ![Breadboard](./assets/Typhoon_bb.jpg?raw=true)